-AP source: Dershowitz, Starr on Trump impeachment legal team
+Dershowitz, Starr join Trump impeachment legal defense

 The president insists he did nothing wrong, and he dismissed the trial anew on Thursday at the White House: “It’s totally partisan.
 It’s a hoax.”

-Eventual acquittal is expected in the Republican-controlled Senate.
 However, new revelations are mounting about Trump’s actions toward Ukraine.

 The Government Accountability Office said Thursday that the White House violated federal law in withholding the security assistance to Ukraine, which shares a border with hostile Russia.